khalido/deeplearning.ai/deeplearning-ai-part-3-of-5.md

 - deep learning
 ---

-This course covers how to think about and improve machine leaning systems.
+This course covers how to think about and improve machine learning systems.

 > You will learn how to build a successful machine learning project.
 If you aspire to be a technical leader in AI, and know how to set direction for your team's work, this course will show you how.